fobnail/docs/dev-notes/flashing_rust_sample.md

 Set correct `OWNER`, if needed update `idVendor` and `idProduct` to match with your device (check output of `lsusb`).
-Save these rules to `/etc/udev/rules.d/99-usb.rules`, then run
+Save these rules to `/etc/udev/rules.d/99-usb.rules` (this must be done on host), then run

 ```shell
 $ sudo systemctl reload systemd-udevd
 ```

-Then type following command to build and run app on target device.
+Re-plug J-Link for rules to start working, then type following command to build and run app on target device.

 ```shell
 (docker)$ cargo embed --target thumbv7em-none-eabihf